NCAR/eol-se-guidelines/docs/Tools-and-Technologies.md

 There are two major revision control tools in use in EOL: subversion and git.
 It makes sense to standardize on these two since the infrastructure is in place and there has been plenty of experience with them.
-There is an [EOL organization at github](https://github.com/ncareol/) for both private and public repositories.
-By now most new projects should use the [NCAR organization](https://github.com/NCAR) on github.
+Most new projects should use the [NCAR organization](https://github.com/NCAR) on github.
 There is also a subversion server in EOL, but most software has migrated away from that to github.
 See the [EOL wiki](Resources-and-References.md#eol-wiki) for more information on git, subversion, and migrating to git.

 ## Unit Testing